h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

    - **Green**: Native American
    - **Yellow**: other

     When looking at the disparate impact graph bar, we can see that African Americans and Native Americans in this model are experiencing a high level of disparate impact compared to Caucasians.
 And this doesn't seem right and, by default, will make this model morally wrong because of its nature to adversely impact African Americans and Native Americans.
 In other words, the two_year_recid predictions of this model will adversely affect African Americans and Native Americans if used in production.

-5\.
-When looking at the accuracy graph bar, we can see that African Americans have the lowest accuracy compared to other groups.
+5. When looking at the accuracy graph bar, we can see that African Americans have the lowest accuracy compared to other groups.
 This graph and the disparate impact graph would present a considerable social problem if the model were implemented in production.
 Given that accuracy is the percentage of classifying true cases of two_year_recid, one will expect accuracy to be the same for all groups.
-Having a low accuracy, in other words, is a red flag because it will mean that the model is not really able to identify true cases of two_year_recid, and that will mean that the model is now in a way no better than random guessing.
+Despite the model being **good** at predicting two-year recidivism(as shown by the scorer), that doesn't mean that such a fact will justify local and small discrimination levels.
+No discrimination on the grounds of race should be allowed.

-In the graphs, scroll to the left to see the other graphs.
-The following should appear:
+In the charts, scroll to the left to see the other charts.
+The following will appear:

 ![disparate-impact-analysis-2](assets/disparate-impact-analysis-2.jpg)

-1. When looking at the false positive rate graph bar, we can see that African Americans have a high false-positive rate, a MAJOR red flag.
-By way of explanation, this is telling us that in this AI prediction model, African Americans, compared to all other groups, are wrongly being predicted to be arrested within two years since their last arrest.
+1. When looking at the false positive rate chart, we can see that African Americans and Native Americans have a high false-positive rate, a MAJOR red flag.
+By way of explanation, this is telling us that in this ML prediction model, African Americans and Native Americans, compared to all other groups, are wrongly being predicted to be arrested within two years since their last arrest.
 From an ethical, legal, and social perspective, this high false-positive rate will be seen as wrong and consequential to society and the legal system.
 If this model was to be used in production with no knowledge of its bias, it could lead to longer prison times.
 Why?
-Because this model would wrongly predict that someone will be arrested again within the two-year mark since the last arrest.
+Because this model would wrongly predict that someone will be arrested again within the two-year mark since the last arrest(judges can use this information to justify their long or perhaps severe sentences).

-2. When looking at the false-negative rate graph bar, we can see that African Americans have the lowest false-negative rate compared to other groups with a high false-negative rate.
+2. When looking at the false-negative rate chart, we can see that African Americans and Native Americans have the lowest false-negative rate compared to other groups.
 These differences in rate can present a high-security issue and favor real criminals.
 If this model were in production, these high levels of false-negative rates would benefit true cases of two_year_recid.

 Moving forward with our disparate impact analysis, let's look at the confusion matrices for the Caucasian and African American groups.
 Scroll down and open the confusion matrices section.
 The following should appear: